-The story of how the Jack Russell terrier came to being was relayed in the Memoir of the Rev. John Russell by E. W. L. Davies.
-In 1815, the Reverend, then 20 years old and obsessed with hunting, was on the point of taking his final exams at Oxford University.
+In 1815, the Reverend John Russell, then 20 years old and obsessed with hunting, was on the point of taking his final exams at Oxford University.
 One day, while strolling near the river Cherwell, he encountered a milkman with a terrier — “such an animal as Russell had only seen in his dreams”.
-Determined to acquire the dog, he bargained with the owner until the animal, a bitch called Trump, came into his possession.
+He was determined to own the dog himself and haggled with the milkman until the terrier – a bitch called Trump – was his.

-White, with a patch of dark tan over each eye and ear and a dot of tan at the root of the tail, her coat was thick, close and slightly wiry.
+Trump was white, with a patch of dark tan over each eye and ear and at the root of the tail.
+Her coat was thick, close and slightly wiry.
 Her legs were straight, while her entire frame suggested hardiness and endurance.
 She was the height of a full-grown vixen.

 The origins of the Jack Russell terrier

-Trump was the progenitress, the bedrock of the breed that was to bear her owner’s name into the 21st century.
-But while Parson John Russell was to create and continue a line of hard, working terriers — renowned for their ability to stay with hounds and to mark, bolt but never kill a fox underground — we know nothing of the background of Trump, where she came from or why she was in the possession of the milkman.
-White terriers of her stamp were certainly known and worked to fox from the latter part of the 18th century.
+Trump was the start of the breed that has borne her master’s name right up to the present day.
+Through her, Parson John Russell created and continued a line of hard, working terriers — renowned for their ability to stay with hounds and to mark, bolt but never kill a fox underground.
+However we know nothing about Trump’s background, where she was born, her parentage and how the milkman acquired her, although w terriers of her stamp were known and worked to fox from the latter part of the 18th century.

 A terrierman speaks

-What then, exactly, is a real Jack Russell terrier?
-I asked Eddie Chapman, renowned in the hunting and working terrier world for his expertise, not only as a terrierman — having worked for some 15 packs of hounds — but also for his determined efforts to retain the essence of the genuine working Jack Russell.
-Eddie has owned, bred and worked scores of terriers and says he still has three lines of terriers that can be traced back to the Parson Russell line.
+So what exactly is a real Jack Russell terrier?
+I asked Eddie Chapman, renowned in the hunting and working terrier world for his expertise.
+He has owned, bred and worked hundreds of terriers and says he still has three lines of terriers that can be traced back to the Parson Russell line.

-To answer my question Eddie cupped his hands to the size, as he saw it, of a vixen’s chest.
-“The real Jack Russell must have a shallow, narrow chest similar in size to that of a vixen,” he said.
+“The real Jack Russell must have a shallow, narrow chest similar in size to that of a vixen,” Eddie Chapman said.
 “Most working Jack Russells are 12in and under in height.
 Above that height means that they are restricted to where they can work.
 The dog should weigh a pound to an inch.”